helioLJ/simple-database-in-c/README.md

 ## Acknowledgments

-This project is inspired by the "Let's Build a Simple Database" tutorial series, implementing a SQLite clone from scratch in C.
+This project is inspired by the ["Let's Build a Simple Database"](https://cstack.github.io/db_tutorial/) tutorial series by Connor Stack, implementing a SQLite clone from scratch in C. The tutorial provides an excellent step-by-step guide to understanding database internals by building one from the ground up.